emersion/emersion.fr/content/blog/2021-06-15-status-update-30.md

 [FreeBSD CI to Wayland][wl-freebsd-ci].
 This will hopefully unblock the portability patches we have queued up.

-That's all for this month, see you in August!
+That's all for this month, see you in July!

 [gamja]: https://sr.ht/~emersion/gamja/
 [soju]: https://soju.im